ArcanaDaC/arcana/playbooks/PB-012-third-party-compromise.md

 When additional evidence is identified:

-- Continue the current playbook
+- Continue the current playbook where relevant
-- Activate related playbooks
+- Activate the appropriate related playbook
-- Execute playbooks concurrently where appropriate
+- Execute playbooks concurrently where investigative activities overlap
-- Close playbooks independently
+- Close playbooks independently once objectives have been achieved

 ---